fetzerms/irccatx/README.md

 The output to channels and users can be colorized using the following variables:

-NORMAL, BOLD, UDNERLINE, REVERSE, WHITE, BLACK, DBLUE, DGREEN, RED, BROWN, PURPLE, ORANGE, YELLOW, GREEN,<br> TEAL, CYAN, BLUE, PINK, DGRAY, GRAY.
+NORMAL, BOLD, UDNERLINE, REVERSE, WHITE, BLACK, DBLUE, DGREEN, RED, BROWN, PURPLE, ORANGE, YELLOW, GREEN, TEAL, CYAN, BLUE, PINK, DGRAY, GRAY.
 The variables can be prefixed with either "#" or "%".
 (Adapted from original IrcCat).

 echo "#channel1 this will be sent %REDin red%NORMAL to #channel1" | netcat -q0 127.0.0.1 12345